eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

 # Developer Guide

 ## Overview
-  Super Gluu is two-factor authentication application that can be used in conjunction with Gluu's free open source central authentication server, called the Gluu Server.
-During Enrollment oxPush2 uses the FIDO U2F endpoints built into the Gluu Server to enroll a public key.
-When authentication happens, there is a challenge response to ensure that the device has the respective private key.
+Super Gluu is two-factor authentication mobile application for iOS and Android.
+Super Gluu can be used as a strong authentication mechanism to access resources that are protected by Gluu's free open source central authentication server, called the [Gluu Server](https://gluu.org/gluu-server).
+The below documentation describes what is happening during user enrollment and authentication.

-## Enroll Super Gluu
+!!!
+Note
+    Super Gluu is based on the free open source [oxPush3 project](https://github.com/GluuFederation/oxPush3).

+## QR Code
 During enroll/authentication, app does few steps:

   1) Scan QR code